yanghoon/obsidian-workspace/Blog/Packaging of Web Application.md

 # Overview

-In this article, we imag simple web application  of Spring Boot and SPA.
+In this article, we think about how to package a simple web application consist of Spring Boot and SPA.

 |Category|Frontend|Backend|Note|
 |-|-|-|-|